fastapi/fastapi/docs/en/docs/advanced/settings.md

 {!../../../docs_src/settings/tutorial001.py!}
 ```

+!!! tip
+    If you want something quick to copy and paste, don't use this example, use the last one below.

 Then, when you create an instance of that `Settings` class (in this case, in the `settings` object), Pydantic will read the environment variables in a case-insensitive way, so, an upper-case variable `APP_NAME` will still be read for the attribute `app_name`.

 Next it will convert and validate the data.
 So, when you use that `settings` object, you will have data of the types you declared (e.g. `items_per_user` will be an `int`).